KSDunne/yoga_flip/README.md

 - Make the game responsive on multiple screen sizes
 - Use a defensive design
 - Show the user is making progress when they play the game a couple of times, through the use of local storage
+- Create a real world aspect, by putting links to socials in the footer, because users might be interested in booking classes at an in-person yoga studio

 ### Target audience